Fishkill Farms: History

+Morgenthau joined the incoming Roosevelt administration when Roosevelt asked him to head Farm Credit Administration, which FDR had created by sending Congress an Executive order on March 27, 1933.
+Morgenthau became Secretary of the Treasury in January 1934 after William H. Woodin resigned for health reasons.
+Morgenthau served as Treasury Secretary from January 1934-July 1945.

 There can be little doubt that Fishkill Farms had a special place in FDR's heart: With his second term drawing to a close and the world situation deteriorating FDR longed to retire to Dutchess County.
 While having dinner with the Morgenthau's at Mrs. Morgenthau's D.C. residence on the evening of April 17, 1940 FDR proposed a toast saying, "Next year's wedding anniversary will be at Fish Kill Farms," and Morgenthau noted that he repeated it two or three times.
 Morgenthau wrote that he thought FDR was sincere when he said it, but he suspected events would not permit it because that same evening Roosevelt also had described his plans to form a National Cabinet, which implied he was making preparations for a third term.
 Still, in less stressful times FDR was able to find relaxation at the Morgenthau farm.
-On August 9, 1936 the New York Times reported that the annual clambake at the Morgenthau farm "has become one of the high points of the Summers President Roosevelt has spent here since becoming President."
-On August 8, 1936 FDR sought relaxation at the informal annual clambake given in his honor by the Morgenthau's, after having been engaged in political conferences all week at his Hyde Park house.
+On August 9, 1936, the New York Times reported that the annual clambake at the Morgenthau farm "has become one of the high points of the Summers President Roosevelt has spent here since becoming President."
+On August 8, 1936, FDR sought relaxation at the informal annual clambake given in his honor by the Morgenthau's, after having been engaged in political conferences all week at his Hyde Park house.
 FDR arrived at the Morgenthau's farm in his new touring car.
 He joined some sixty guests, including many Dutchess county residents, that were seated "at tables on a rolling lawn beneath a great oak tree."
 Each guest received a large steaming canvass bag containing clams, chicken, and fish, that had been all cooked together.
 Corn on the cobb, salad, and coleslaw completed the meal.
 The clambake at the Morgenthau's farm was said to be carrying-out a century old Dutchess county tradition.
 The farm has been handed down through family members, including former Manhattan District Attorney Robert M. Morgenthau.
 The farm is now run by his son, Joshua Morgenthau.

 The farm originally produced apples, chickens, potatoes, corn, dairy and likely more.
 After being held up by a wet spring, in a May 24, 1914 letter Morgenthau predicted "we are going to have a very good season."
 He reported that ten days without rain had enabled him to have practically all his potatoes in and about half his corn.
 Dairy farming ceased during World War II when hired help was hard to find.
 In 1980, a hailstorm damaged the apples and rendered them unsellable to wholesale distributors so the orchard was opened up to the local public for U-pick harvesting.
 The farm has been doing U-pick ever since.